Swiss agree to widen cooperation with France on tax evasion

 Former budget minister Jerome Cahuzac was forced to resign last March after revelations he held a secret Swiss bank account, which he later admitted.

-France's junior budget minister Christian Eckert told lawmakers this week the government has taken in just over 1 billion euros ($1.36 billion) in taxes so far this year from taxpayers coming clean on previously undeclared assets held abroad, of which 80 percent are in neighboring Switzerland.
+France's junior budget minister Christian Eckert told lawmakers this week the government has taken in just over 1 billion euros (£0.80 billion) in taxes so far this year from taxpayers coming clean on previously undeclared assets held abroad, of which 80 percent are in neighbouring Switzerland.

-France's Finance Ministry now expects 1.8 billion euros in gains from regularization of taxpayers' undeclared assets, up from 800 million euros initially flagged for this year's budget.
+France's Finance Ministry now expects 1.8 billion euros in gains from regularisation of taxpayers' undeclared assets, up from 800 million euros initially flagged for this year's budget.

 (Reporting by Katharina Bart and Ingrid Melander in Paris; Writing by Katharina Bart; Editing by Sonya Hepinstall)